thirdtank/brut/brutrb.com/dev-environment.md

 working is currently not supported nor encouraged.
 For now, Brut will focus on the Docker-based approach.

-The primary reason is that it's a tightly controlled environment that is almost entirely scriptable, but does not require devs to abandon their preffered editor.
+The primary reason is that it's a tightly controlled environment that is almost entirely scriptable, but does not require devs to abandon their preferred editor.
 Environment manager-based approaches tend to be more fussy and require documentation to ensure they are set up.